tcgvision/cardflux-web/README.md

-# 🎴 TCG Vision Web
+# 🎴 CardFlux

 > AI-powered card recognition & inventory management for Trading Card Game shops and collectors.

-This is the **Next.js web frontend** for [TCG Vision](https://github.com/tcgvision), a vertical SaaS platform designed to help stores and collectors manage, scan, and track physical trading cards starting with **One Piece TCG**, with planned expansion to **Pokémon, Yu-Gi-Oh!**, and beyond.
+This is the **Next.js web frontend** for CardFlux, a vertical SaaS platform designed to help stores and collectors manage, scan, and track physical trading cards starting with **One Piece TCG**, with planned expansion to **Pokémon, Yu-Gi-Oh!**, and beyond.

 ## ⚙️ Tech Stack